tarwn/lessthandot-hugo/blogs/content/posts/2013-03-19-unique-index-difference-between-oracle.md

 _Msg 2601, Level 14, State 1, Line 1

-Cannot insert duplicate key row in object &#8216;dbo.TestUnique' with unique index &#8216;SomeIndex'.
+Cannot insert duplicate key row in object 'dbo.TestUnique' with unique index 'SomeIndex'.
 The duplicate key value is (<null>).

 The statement has been terminated.</null>_